uswds/uswds-site/pages/performance/why.md

 Through the Web Design Standards’ team’s research around performance, we found government teams that were purposefully deciding not to track performance, as it wasn’t  a priority for them.
 This section of our Website Performance Guide goes over why tracking performance is always a good idea, for a new or old site.
 The Guide covers:

-- how performance affects conversion rate,
+- How performance affects conversion rate
-- why different factors such as network and computer speed must be considered when tracking performance,
+- Why different factors such as network and computer speed must be considered when tracking performance
-- how users perceive differences in the speed of an interface, and
+- How users perceive differences in the speed of an interface
-- why the measurement of performance over time is important.
+- Why the measurement of performance over time is important

 ## Conversion rate